pixeliumperfecto/codegen/codegen-examples/examples/swebench_agent_run/README.md

   Usage: run_eval.py [OPTIONS]

   Options:
-  --use-existing-preds TEXT       The run ID of the existing predictions to use.
+  --use-existing-preds TEXT       The run ID of the existing predictions to
-  --dataset [princeton-nlp/SWE-bench_Lite|princeton-nlp/SWE-bench|princeton-nlp/SWE-bench-verified]
+                                  use.
-                                  The dataset to use.
+  --dataset [lite|full|verified]  The dataset to use.
   --length INTEGER                The number of examples to process.
   --instance-id TEXT              The instance ID of the example to process.
+  --repo TEXT                     The repo to use.
   --help                          Show this message and exit.
   ```